 Be Prepared with First Aid Basics

-When our little ones to begin to walk, run and climb, accidents happen.
-It is super important for all caregivers to be prepared in the event that an injury happens with your child or someone else’s child.
+Accidents happen when our little ones begin to walk, run, and climb.
+It is super important for all caregivers to be prepared if an injury happens to their child or someone else’s child.

-How can you be prepared to best take care of a child in the event of an accident?
+How can you be prepared with first aid basics to best care for a child in an accident?

-How do I know what do for common injuries and illnesses?
+How do I know what to do for common injuries and illnesses?

 Take a First Aid Course.
-Moms on Call offers a First Aid Online Course that includes handouts that you are able to print and keep in your first-aid kit to refer to at any time!
+Moms on Call offers a First Aid Online Course that includes handouts you can print and keep in your first-aid kit to refer to at any time!

 Your pediatrician is also a great resource for minor injuries and illnesses.
-Their number should be saved in your phone and you should have the pediatrician’s name, address and phone number on your babysitter sheet for all caregivers.
+Their number should be saved in your phone.
+You should have the pediatrician’s name, address, and phone number on your babysitter sheet for all caregivers.
 In the event of an emergency, always call 911!

-Next, we are going to cover three common accidents that happen with children.
+Next, we will cover three common accidents that happen to children.

 In our experience as nurses, most result in a bump on the forehead.
-There is not much soft tissue on the forehead, so it usually looks like a big “goose egg” when the swelling occurs.
+There is little soft tissue on the forehead, so it usually looks like a big “goose egg” when the swelling occurs.

-If they will let you, apply ice packs to decrease swelling for up to 20 minutes.
-It is tricky to get a little one to stay still even for a few minutes!
+Try to apply ice packs to decrease swelling for up to 20 minutes.
+Getting a little one to stay still is tricky, even for a few minutes!
 This is a great time to turn on their favorite show to distract them while trying to keep the ice pack on the bump.

 Continue to observe your child after a head injury.
 Do not give any pain medication.
-If pain is severe, call pediatrician.
-Early toddlers will often bang their head against the floor to try to alleviate a headache, so look for that sign in conjunction with other symptoms, like sensitivity to light, difficulty awakening, confusion, difficulty walking or talking, breathing abnormally, nausea or vomiting more than twice.
-Seek medical care immediately if you child is showing any of these symptoms.
+If the pain is severe, call a pediatrician.
+Early toddlers often bang their heads against the floor to alleviate a headache.
+Look for that sign in conjunction with other symptoms, such as sensitivity to light, awakening, confusion, difficulty walking or talking, breathing abnormally, nausea, or vomiting more than twice.
+Seek medical care immediately if your child is showing any of these symptoms.

-“Poison centers answer more than 1 million calls a year about a child under age 5.”
-Safekids.org Poisoning happens when a child swallows cleaning supplies, a small battery, or medicine that could be found in Mom or Grandma’s purse.
+“Poison centers answer more than 1 million calls yearly about a child under age 5.”
+Safekids.org Poisoning happens when a child swallows cleaning supplies, a small battery, or medicine that could be found in Mom’s or Grandma’s purse.

 Make sure to keep all clean supplies, medicines, alcoholic beverages, and chemicals out of reached and locked!

 Give your child(ren) your full and undivided attention while they are in the bathtub and around any source of water (pool, creek, lake, inflatable pool, ocean, bucket of water, etc.).
 Children can drown in a few inches of water.
-If you are around natural bodies of water, such as a lake or ocean, always make sure they have a life jacket on – this is important, even if they already know how to swim.
+If you are around natural bodies of water, such as a lake or ocean, always ensure they have a life jacket on – this is important, even if they already know how to swim.
 Life jackets can also be used in and around the pool.
-Drowning happens quickly and quietly, their needs to be a designated adult watching the child(ren) around any source of water.
+Drowning happens quickly and quietly; there needs to be a designated adult watching the child(ren) around any source of water.

 Learn the life-saving skills of CPR!
 If a child does drown, you need to be able to respond quickly!

-Are you ready to become confident in your ability to be able to care for your child or someone else’s child in the event of an emergency?
+Are you ready to become confident in caring for your child or someone else’s child in an emergency?
 Take the Moms on Call Infant + Child CPR, Choking, and First Aid Online Course!
 We even include quick reference guides for you to print to have on hand to refer to at any moment!